sethtroisi/prime-gap/README.md

   * Can add `-DGMP_VALIDATE_FACTORS=1` to `CFLAGS` in Makefile
   * `misc/double_check.py` double checks using `ecm`, if small factor found number shouldn't appear in unknown-file.txt
     * `python misc/double_check.py --unknown-filename <unknown_filen> -c 10`
+* Dev GMPlib | GMP 6.2.99
+  * GMP 6.2.0 hasn't yet accepted my `mpz_prevprime` patch
+    * `hg apply <patch>` from https://gmplib.org/list-archives/gmp-devel/2020-August/005851.html
+    * If you are a developer consider asking telling them that `mpz_prevprime` would be useful

 ### Quick test of all functions
 ```bash